Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/scaled_deployment/aws_scaled_ansible/_index.md

 ## Option 2 - Onboarding an existing AWS server inventory to Azure Arc using your own Ansible control server

-> **NOTE: If you do not have an existing AWS server inventory and Ansible server, navigate back to Option 1**
+> **Note:** If you do not have an existing AWS server inventory and Ansible server, navigate back to Option 1.

 ### Review provided Ansible configuration and playbook